 PROC Training Videos & Modules:

 The checklists provided below should be used as guides for the standard of activities of PROC members.
+Checklists are used by the PROC when it’s members monitor the Administering Entity’s Peer Review Committee and Report Acceptance Body meetings.
 When completed, the checklist serves as the foundation and supporting documentation for the Annual PROC report to be submitted to the Board of Accountancy.

 This section provides a list of PROC reports for each jurisdiction